mt33/wakeupnas/README.md

 ## Python script

-The script simply broadcasts a magic packet to the FreeNAS' MAC address on the LAN over port 80.
+The tiny script – now embedded in the applescript, thanks [lsegal](https://github.com/lsegal) – broadcasts a magic packet to the FreeNAS' MAC address on the LAN over port 80.
 To adapt it to your LAN, change the MAC and the local broadcast IP address.

 ## Applescript